nh43de/DataToolChain/README.md

 ﻿# DataToolChain - Utilities for Data 🆕
+For people that deal with data.
 A collection of utility applications that use [DataPowerTools](https://github.com/nh43de/DataPowerTools) to do some cool stuff.
 (And more coming soon!!)

 ## DataUploader 🆕